FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 #### Answer:
 Yes, at [GitHub issues](https://github.com/FACT-Finder-Web-Components/ff-web-components/issues).
 You should have no troubles in finding them as all issues are tagged accordingly.
-Do not hesitate to propose your own ideas or  functionalities, we can provide in the future.
+Do not hesitate to propose your own ideas or functionalities you would like us to provide in the future.
 Please note that with no voices against, breaking changes will be applied according to the specified version.

 ---